 As you have already read the Glock 19 is my favorite handgun in a bug out situation.
 But this doesn’t mean that there are not any other good handguns out there, as I previously stated it is mostly a personal choice on which handgun you choose for your bug out set up.
 My aim is to give as much information as possible and you have a lot of choices of handguns, so here is my list of 9 mm handguns for personal defense and prepping, they are in no particular order.

 This is definitely a worthy gun for any prepper altho it is a relatively new design and unproven in combat situations.
-In my opinion, this is the best pistol that Ruger has ever built, it has 17 rounds, interchangeable grip modules and all in all a very nice handgun.
+In my opinion, this is the best pistol that Ruger has ever built, it has 17 rounds, interchangeable grip modules and all in all a very nice handgun, in my opinion this is probably the best survival gun for the apocalypse.

 S&W M&P 9c